Matthew

 The passage

 v27-31.
-John tells us that the mocking of Jesus takes place during his trial, whereas Mark and Matthew simplify the sequence of events.
+Luke tells us that the mocking of Jesus takes place during his trial, whereas Mark and Matthew simplify the sequence of events.
 The soldiers denigrate Jesus as a mock king.
-An officer's red/purple cape serves as a robe, and a palm fronds as a crown.
+An officer's purple cape serves as a robe, and a palm frond as a crown.
 The spikes are most likely pointing outward, or upward.
 With the fun over, Jesus is given back his outer cloak and taken away for crucifixion.

 v39-44.
 The psalmist cries out to God in the face of mocking.
 Here, Israel mocks the true "Son of God".
-The full weight of religious Judaism joins in the mocking.
+The full weight of religious Judaism joins in the ridiculing of Jesus.
 "If the just man is God's son, God will stretch out a hand to him and save him from the clutches of his enemies", Wis.2:10-20.
 Of course, the Father will care for his Son, but the eyes of unbelief will not see it.
-Even the criminals join in, although Luke tells us that one didn't mock Jesus.
+Even the criminals join in, although Luke tells us that one didn't.

 v54-56.
 A believing band, countering the mocking crowd, proclaims the proper theological interpretation of the events: The Messiah has come; the kingdom is now.